th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 </notice>

-Users can combine more than one `CheckSequenceRuleRequest` using `chain_id` to form one large `CheckSequenceRuleRequest`. `chain_id` is similar to a checkpoint, and locates the last message verified by the previous `CheckSequenceRuleRequest`.
+Users can combine more than one `CheckSequenceRuleRequest` using `chain_id` to form one large `CheckSequenceRuleRequest`. `chain_id` is similar to a `checkpoint`, and locates the last message verified by the previous `CheckSequenceRuleRequest`.

 <notice info>